-Proposal management covers the process government contractors use to create winning proposals for full-and-open competitions and task order contracts.
-Proposal management follows a structured process comprising a series of scalable actions and steps aimed at creating high-scoring proposals that result in winning bids.
+Proposal management is the process government contractors use to create winning proposals for competitive and task order solicitations.
+Proposal management follows a structured process with scalable activities and steps aimed at creating high-scoring proposals that result in winning bids.

-Understanding this process is a must for government contractors.
-This seminar will teach you how successful government contractors consistently win the programs they pursue.
-You’ll learn how your company can apply this proposal management process, create better proposals, and apply proven techniques to raise your win probability.
+Understanding the proposal management process is a must for government contractors.
+This class teaches you how successful government contractors consistently win the programs they pursue.
+You’ll learn how your company can apply Lohfeld Consulting Group’s process, create better proposals, and apply proven techniques to raise your win probability, including:

-- Manage your proposal development process after RFP release, including finalizing and validating your proposal outline, design, and resources; conducting the kickoff meeting; finalizing your solution and storyboards/annotated outlines/writing plans; writing compliant, compelling, and responsive proposal drafts; conducting structured color team reviews with realistic schedules, inputs, and outputs; developing effective proposal graphics; and producing and quality checking your final proposal
+- to manage your proposal development process after RFP release; finalize and validate proposal outline, design, and resources; conduct the kickoff meeting; finalize solutions and annotated outlines/writing plans; write compliant, compelling, and responsive proposal drafts; conduct structured quality reviews with realistic schedules, inputs, and outputs; develop effective proposal graphics; and produce and quality check your final proposal

-- Prepare for proposal submission, conduct your closure strategy, clean up and prepare files for post-submission use, get ready for debriefs, and conduct lessons-learned and continual improvement reviews
+- Prepare for proposal submission, conduct a closure strategy, clean up and prepare files for post-submission use, support post-submittal negotiations, get ready for debriefs, and conduct lessons-learned and continual improvement reviews

 Who should attend?